Call for PhyzTalks: Opening May 20

 (Advertisement)

-Submit your story for the chance to become a featured presenter at our 2025 Annual Assembly.
+Submit your story for the chance to become a featured presenter at our 2026 Annual Assembly.
 Styled after TED Talks®, PhyzTalks are 8-12-minute live presentations that tell a compelling and impactful physiatry-focused story.
-Top submissions will be invited to present their stories to the PM&R community during #AAPMR25 in-person in Salt Lake City.
+Top submissions will be invited to present their stories to the PM&R community during #AAPMR26 in-person in Orlando.

-New for 2025!
-PhyzTalks moves to Friday as another fun component of Physiatry Day.
+PhyzTalks will remain on Friday as another fun component of Physiatry Day!

 PhyzTalks presenters will share their compelling and inspirational physiatry-focused stories with the PM&R audience.
 All plenary sessions will be live-streamed and available to registered attendees for future viewing.